All manuscripts should be submitted via ScholarOne Manuscripts.

 A table of mean yields should always present an estimate of the variation, usually the standard error of the mean (s.e.m.) or the standard error of difference between two means (s.e.d.).
 Please do not use spaces to align columns in tables.

-Authors are encouraged to prepare their illustrations electronically (both line diagrams and photographs).
-Please use either a draw or chart/graph program such as Illustrator, Excel, Sigmaplot, Harvard Graphics, or Cricket Graph and save the files in one of the following formats: encapsulated PostScript (EPS) (preferred), Illustrator (preferred), Excel (provided the Excel files have been saved with the chart encapsulated), or as pictures in a Word file.
+Line diagrams and photographs must be prepared using either a draw or chart/graph program such as Illustrator, Excel, Sigmaplot, Harvard Graphics, or Cricket Graph and files should be saved in one of the following formats: encapsulated PostScript (EPS) (preferred), Illustrator (preferred), Excel (provided the Excel files have been saved with the chart encapsulated), or as pictures in a Word file.

 Line drawings.
 Original line drawings may be produced using computer graphics with laser printing, or drawn with black ink on white board or on drawing or tracing paper, and with regard to the size of the printed page (17.5 by 22.8 cm).
 The dimensions must not exceed 30 by 50 cm.
 If originals are larger than this they should be photographically reduced and high-quality bromide prints used as originals.
 Lettering should be in sans-serif type (Helvetica preferred) with the first letter of the first word and any proper names capitalised.
 The x-height of inscriptions after reduction should be 1.2-1.3 mm (capitals 2 mm).
 Thus, for the preferred reductions of graphs to 30, 40, or 50% of original linear dimensions, the initial x-height of lettering should be 4, 3, or 2.5 mm, respectively.
 Symbols and grid marks should be the same respective sizes, and curves and axes should then be 0.8, 0.7, or 0.6 mm thick, respectively.
 Proportionately smaller sizes of type, symbols, grid marks and curve thicknesses should be used for lesser reductions.
 The following symbols should be used: .
 Grid marks should point inwards; legends to axes should state the quantity being measured and be followed by the appropriate SI units in parentheses.

 Photographs must be of the highest quality with a full range of tones and of good contrast.
-Before being mounted, photographs must be trimmed squarely to exclude features not relevant to the paper and be separated from neighbouring photographs by uniform spaces that will be 2 mm wide after reduction.
+They must be separated from neighbouring photographs by uniform spaces that will be 2 mm wide after reduction.
 Lettering should be in a sans-serif type and contrast with its background; thus, white lettering should be used on darker backgrounds.
 The size of lettering should be such that the final height after reduction is 1.5-2 mm.
 A scale bar must be inserted on each photomicrograph and electron micrograph.
 Important features to which attention has been drawn in the text should be indicated.

 Suitable electronic formats for photographs are TIFF and EPS at a required resolution of 300 d.p.i.
 Colour photographs are accepted; however, the journal does not cover the cost of their printing.
 Please specify to the editor if you wish to publish photographs in colour.
 Electronic files of colour figures or photographs should be saved in CMYK colour rather than in RGB colour as this is required for our printing purposes.
-Authors should note that colour may change when converted to CMYK from RGB colour, and hence may not be a true reproduction of the hard copies provided.
+Authors should note that colour may change when converted to CMYK from RGB colour.

 In the text a reference should be cited by the author´s name and date.
 Where there are three or more authors the first author´s name is given followed by et al. An alphabetical list of references should be provided at the end of the text giving surnames of authors, initials, year of publication (in parentheses), title of paper, name of journal (in full), volume number and first and last page numbers.
 Authors should check the most recent issue of the Journal to familiarise themselves with the conventions used for citing references to books, periodicals and other literature.